mattbriggs/information-retrieval-graph-poc/docs/creating_golden_questions.md

   "XCI Data Model - 2022+": ["78910", "12345"]
 ```

-### Final Thoughts

 These types of queries will help you test the nuances of your information retrieval system and ensure that your categories and supercategories are correctly organized and queried.
-Let me know if you need help setting up these queries in the YAML file or adjusting the script further!
+Let me know if you need help setting up these queries in the YAML file or adjusting the script further.